tkita/impatient-mode/README.md

   previewing web browser specified by variable `browse-url-browser-function`.

-* If emacs builded configure option `--with-xwidgets`, previewing in other buffer on emacs.
+* If emacs builded configure option `--with-xwidgets`, previewing in other buffer by xwidget-webkit on emacs.

   ```
   system-configuration-options [C-j]